History of Marcus Freeman in Timeline

 2019: Bearcats Top AAC in Scoring Defense

-2020: Broyles Award Finalist
+2020: Broyles Award Finalist and 247Sports Coordinator of the Year

-During the 2020 season, Marcus Freeman was a finalist for the Broyles Award and named the 247Sports Defensive Coordinator of the Year.
+During the 2020 season, Marcus Freeman was a finalist for the Broyles Award and was named the 247Sports Defensive Coordinator of the Year.

-On January 8, 2021, Marcus Freeman was hired as defensive coordinator and linebackers coach for the Notre Dame Fighting Irish.
+On January 8, 2021, Marcus Freeman was hired as the defensive coordinator and linebackers coach for the Notre Dame Fighting Irish.

 On December 3, 2021, Marcus Freeman was selected to replace Brian Kelly as the head coach of Notre Dame, becoming the 32nd head coach in program history.

-2021: Defensive Coordinator at Notre Dame
+2021: Defensive Coordinator and Linebackers Coach at Notre Dame

 In 2021, Marcus Freeman served as the defensive coordinator and linebackers coach at the University of Notre Dame.